 The day is ending but not before some luminaries come out to mingle:

 The Partners Statue at night.
 Despite popular thought, this magnificent piece of sculpture was not in Disneyland when the Park opened.
 We had to wait until 1993 to see it.

 This was a segment from the Paint the Night Parade that ran from May 22nd, 2015 – January 8th, 2017 right down Main Street USA.

 And what better way to end a stroll down memory lane, and a night at any Disney Park, than fireworks!
 This flashy scene is from the Magical: Disney’s New Nighttime Spectacular of Magical Celebrations which ran from 2009 to 2014.

 And now it’s time to say goodbye to all our blogging company.
 We always miss you when you’re not reading with us!

 Have you had a magical day at Disneyland?
-Tell us about the one thing that made it extra special for you in the comments section below!
+In the comments section below, tell us about the one thing that made it extra special for you!
 And for more Beautiful Views Around Disneyland, just click the link.